 When Matt Ennis embarked on the search for a new teaching position in the spring of 2020, he knew that autonomy in curriculum choice and implementation was high on his must-have list.
 As a self-professed “curriculum nerd,” Matt puts a lot of thought into what he wants—and doesn't want—from the materials he uses with his students.

 When the 20–21 school year began, he faced the combined challenges of acclimating to a new school (P.A.
 Shaw Elementary in Boston), a new grade (shifting from 3rd grade to 2nd), and remote learning.
-We sat down to talk with him about his experience using the Fishtank ELA curriculum with his 2nd graders this year.
+We sat down to talk with him about his experience using the Fishtank ELA curriculum with his 2nd graders.

-Fishtank: What were the most important factors for you when you were weighing possible curricula for this year?
+Fishtank: What were the most important factors for you when you were weighing possible curricula for the year?

 Matt: I think that schools should reflect the communities they are in, so I’ve been very passionate about place-based curriculum, considering how different curriculum reaches different students, and just generally about relevance.